Skip to main content

 Contact Josemaria

-Contact Manuel
+Contact Hieu

 Stephania is a second-year graduate student at the University of Chicago, where she is pursuing an MS in Computational Analysis and Public Policy.
 Originally from Peru, her professional journey includes valuable experience in education, gender, and transportation policy, leveraging data to inform the decision-making process.
 She is passionate about strengthening the data capacity of organizations, empowering them to make a positive impact on their communities.